Ivenyang/cocos-docs/tutorial/parkour-game-with-javascript/chapter1/en.md

 	![debugindex](res/debugindex.png)
 2. Now it will open your Chrome automatically.
-If you put your mouse above the JB plugin, it will shows you that it has been connected with WebStrom 7.02:
+If you put your mouse above the JB plugin, it will show you that it has been connected with WebStrom 7.02:

 	**Figure 10**